-For information on how to choose the option that is most appropriate for your food business, please find a link to the FSAI publication; Food Safety Training - A legal requirement for everyone in the food industry.
+For information on how to choose the option that is most appropriate for your food business, see publications section of our website, www.fsai.ie

 Some food business operators may decide to employ external specialists to provide assistance/technical advice in order to achieve some of the required skills in this guide.
 Where this is the case, managers/supervisors who are working in the food operation must be involved in the decision making process and take ownership of the implementation and review of their food safety management procedures.